joaquinrojkind/portx-challenge/README.md

 I would most definitely add integration tests to test the API, but it would require quite some more time so I decided to leave it as a TODO item and share the conceptual approach in here.

-The idea is that the integration tests would leverage the application context with a test profile so that we would be testing the actual API.
+The idea is that the integration tests would leverage the application context with a test profile (this can be achieved with SpringBoot) so that we would be testing the actual API (unit testing an API makes no sense to me).

 The database could be replaced by an in memory database and a migration script to create the tables, all of this automated.